allaboutapps/A3ParallaxScrollView/README.md

 #What is A3ParallaxScrollView?
 **A3ParallaxScrollView** is a `UIScrollView` subclass with a parallax scrolling effect on iPhone and iPad.

-It is written in *Objective-C* and works for all iOS applications.
+It is written in *Objective-C* and works for all iOS applications using ARC.
-ARC is not enabled for the project, but you can easily convert it to arc with the XCode built in ARC converter or by remove the dealloc method and the two or three `release` calls.
-If you are too lazy for that, you can still set the `-fno-objc-arc` compiler flag.

 ##Video:
 Here are two examples of the use of **A3ParallaxScrollView**.